bewt85/AwsCertificateManagerDemo/README.md

 * `Resources` which defines and configures the AWS resources we want; and
 * `Outputs` which are values we want to output from the template for refrence or so that they can be consumed by other templates.

-You can also add a `Description` for the template and `Mappings` which can be used to lookup values using others (e.g. lookup the correct AMI using a region).
+You can also add a `Description` for the template and `Mappings` which can be used to lookup values using others (e.g. lookup the correct AMI for a region).
 In this example I've not even used `Parameters` because we don't need any.

 The template creates a few resources: